maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 * Visual effects to reduce the crew reflection on windows
 * Heavy sound mix to recover sound from bad recordings

+#### Freelance Software Engineer
+_2016 - Today_
+_Part time missions_
+* Working on the development of [Millumin](https://www.millumin.com/), a full-fledged solution for audiovisual shows and art installations
+* Research and development in various fields : 3D (OpenGL, Metal, Unity), physics engine, computer vision